 Earlier units have straight-cut gears on the driven axles and idler gear.
 The gear teeth are parallel to the axle.
 Later units have helical-cut gears.
 The gear teeth are at an angle to the axle.
 This is apparent upon close scrutiny.
 This was done for better mesh with the worm, I'm sure.

 The earliest units have the rear truck retained with a snap ring in the groove at the end of the motor worm and a washer under the snap ring.
-Later units use a copper retainer plate fastened to the truck with the front screw and slid into the groove on the end of the worm.
+Later units use a copper retainer plate fastened to the truck with the front screw and sliding into the groove on the end of the worm.
 Click the thumbnail to view the two truck variations (the shiny copper plate didn't come out too shiny in the scan): The snap ring method is on top and copper plate on the bottom.When I say earlier and later, it's relative because I don't think it took too long before Rivarossi went with the retainer plate method.
 Probably way too many complaints about lost snap rings from customers and dealers!
-For example, the first E8 I bought in November of 1967 had the snap ring and washer.
+As an example, the first E8 I bought in November of 1967 had the snap ring and washer.
 I shortly had to return it to the hobby shop for an unrelated problem - it was squealing.
 I didn't realize it at the time but the squealing was caused by insufficient lower motor bearing lubrication.
 Anyway, the replacement loco I got already had the copper keeper plate retainer.
-At the time, I thought that there may have been a connection between the squealing and the truck retaining method but, with age and wisdom (right), I came to know that the two were separate issues.
+At the time, I thought that there may have been a relationship between the squealing and the truck retaining method but, with age and wisdom (right), I came to know that the two were separate issues.

 There are some variations regarding traction tire placement too.
 It seems that most of these units have the tires on the right side of the locomotive on the two driving axles.
 Of course if one-side insulated axles are used, it would dictate that the traction tires be on the right side to avoid a short circuit, the traction tire side being the insulated side.
 There are, however, some units with the tires on the left side of the locomotive and some with the tires on both wheels of the middle axle.
 These, of course, would be mounted on axles insulated on both ends.
 Dallas Mallerich indicates, again in the Greenberg guide, that some have tires on both wheels of the rear driving axle but I have never seen any like this.
 It is totally possible though.